High Heels, Invented For The Male Gaze, Get A Feminist Makeover

 The Sometimes Sexist History Of The Heel

-Part of the reason the modern heel is so uncomfortable is because they were developed by men who never actually had to wear them.
+Part of the reason the modern heels are so uncomfortable is because they were developed by men who never actually had to wear them.
 The stiletto was invented by French designers Roger Vivier and André Perugia in the early 1900s.
 The shoes were popularized by film stars like Marilyn Monroe and Rita Hayworth, and quickly became a component of the modern woman’s wardrobe.

-Some of the most well-known high heel brands of our time are associated with famous male designers: Manolo Blahnik, Jimmy Choo, Stuart Weitzman.
+Some of the most well-known high heel brands of our time are associated with male designers: Manolo Blahnik, Jimmy Choo, Stuart Weitzman.
 One of the most famous, Christian Louboutin, explained that he designs the shoes for men, since they are the ones who will appreciate how attractive women will look in them.
 “I never forget that shoes also have to please men,” Louboutin told Vogue in 2013.
 “As a man, I totally understand looking at a girl and saying, ‘Darling, we’re having dinner together tonight, so do you mind to change?’
 I understand that type of mentality from a man who loves his wife, his woman.
 He’s concerned about the way you look.”

 Reinventing The Heel